 Description

-Asiago PDO is a semi-cooked cheese made only with cow’s milk, produced in two typologies: Pressato (pressed), with whole milk, and d’Allevo (nurtured) with skimmed milk, that has a more decisive flavour.
+Asiago PDO is a semi-cooked cheese made with cow’s milk, produced in two typologies.
+Asiago PDO Fresco (Fresh), made with whole milk, has a sweet and delicate flavour, while Asiago PDO Stagionato (Mature), made with semi-skimmed milk, has a stronger flavour.

 Production Area

-The production area of Asiago PDO is within the territory of the Province of Vicenza, as well as in two bordering areas in the provinces of Padua and Treviso, in the Veneto region; within the Autonomous Province of Trento.
+The production area of Asiago PDO is within the territory of the Province of Vicenza; in two bordering areas in the provinces of Padua and Treviso, in the Veneto region: within the Province of Trento, in the Trentino-Alto Adige region.

 Production Method